-- ineffectiveness of the product candidate; - discovery of unacceptable toxicities or side effects; - development of disease resistance or other physiological factors; - insufficient drug supply; - delays in patient enrollment; or - other reasons that are internal to the businesses of our collaborative partners, which reasons they may not share with us.
+- ineffectiveness of the product candidate; - · discovery of unacceptable toxicities or side effects; - development of disease resistance or other physiological factors; - insufficient drug supply; - · delays in patient enrollment; or - other reasons that are internal to the businesses of our collaborative partners, which reasons they may not share with us.

-The results of clinical trials may fail to demonstrate the safety or effectiveness of our product candidates to the extent necessary to obtain regulatory approval or that commercialization of our product candidates is worthwhile.
-Any failure or substantial delay in successfully completing clinical trials and obtaining regulatory approval for our product candidates could severely harm our business.
+The results of clinical trials may fail to demonstrate the safety or effectiveness of our/our collaborators' product candidates to the extent necessary to obtain regulatory approval or to make the commercialization of the product worthwhile.
+Any failure or substantial delay in successfully completing clinical trials and obtaining regulatory approval for our/our collaborators' product candidates could severely harm our business.